Newspaper Page Text

 She was wearing a veil of real lace,

-.haped cap like.
+i-haped cap like.
 She was given

 in marriage by her brother in-

-law, Mr. Ernest Hall.
+law.
+Mr. Ernest Hall.
 She was

 met by the groom and his brother,

-AMr.
-Anderson Dean, acting as best
+Sir Anderson Dean, acting as best

-man, and stopped in front of beau
+man. and stopped in front of beau

-tiful palms and burning candles.
+tiful palms and burning candles

 which formed a beautiful back

-ground.
-Mr. Fred Barnes and Mr.
+ground Mr. Fred Barnes and Mr.

-James Young were the groom’'s
+James Young were the groom'

-‘At Dawning” while Mps.
-J. €.
+At Dawning" while Mrs. J. C.

 Johnson sang, after the wedding

-march was played.
-Little Mattie
+march was played Little Mattie

 Kemp was flower girl, wearing a

-lovely blue dress and carrying a
+lovely blue dress and carryuig a

 basket of beautiful flowers, which